tomtongue/tomtongue_com/docs/building_clusters_journey/2_2-running-spark-app-on-yarn.md

 ```

 ### 3-2.
 Running Structured Streaming with Scala
 Here's the streaming application code.
-In this case, you just ru these code thorough `spark-shell` consol.
+In this case, you just run these code thorough `spark-shell` consol.
 The first code means getting the file schema with DataFrame `inferSchema` option.
 Using this schema, we process the data which is put on HDFS.

 ```scala
 val schema = spark.read.format("csv").